Capo Murro di Porco Lighthouse: Description

 The lighthouse, built in 1859 under the Kingdom of the Two Sicilies, consists of a concrete tapered decagonal tower, 20 m high, with balcony and lantern attached to 1-storey keeper's house.
-No longer inhabited by the keeper's the building is the office of the "Consorzio dell'Area Marina Protetta del Plemmirio".
+No longer inhabited but it was recently awarded by the state property agency for development in lighthouse accommodated to the privates, the "Beacon Hope - Lighthouse Resort", founded by the local entrepreneur Sebastian Cortese.
 The tower and the lantern are white; the lantern dome is grey metallic.
 The lantern is positioned at 34 m above sea level and emits one white flash in a 5 seconds period visible up to a distance of 17 nmi.
 The lighthouse is completely automated and managed by the Marina Militare with the identification code number 2910 E.F.

 In December 2020, a photo taken by photographer Kevin Saragozza of the Jupiter-Saturn conjunction in the background of the lighthouse, was chosen as the "Photo of the Day" by NASA for the Astronomy Picture of the Day.